Kingston and Choctaw Valley Railroad: History

-The K&CV started just south of Thomasville, passed through that location, and proceeded north though the ephemeral settlements at Perry, Houston and Nail, then passed over the Poteau River to Petros, Oklahoma, also known as Petross Mill, where Dierks Forests had sited a wood planing operation.
-From there, the line continued north though Heavener to terminate at Howe.
+The K&CV started just south of Thomasville, passed through that location, and proceeded north through the ephemeral settlements at Perry, Houston and Nail, then passed over the Poteau River to Petros, Oklahoma, also known as Petross Mill, where Dierks Forests had sited a wood planing operation.
+From there, the line continued north through Heavener to terminate at Howe.
 This gave the line a total length of about 12 miles.

 King-Ryder ceased milling at Thomasville about 1901, relocating instead to Bon Ami, Louisiana.
 The rail line was abandoned around this time.
 Thomasville was later reborn as Stapp, Oklahoma, with a post office opening in 1918.
 It hosted a Buschow Lumber Company sawmill.
 An eventual casualty of its own “cut and move on” policy, the Buschow mill closed in 1932, and the post office followed in 1944.
 Nothing is now left of the old town.